lambdaclass/lambdaworks/examples/pinocchio/Readme.md

 # Lambdaworks Pinocchio

 This is an implementation of [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) using Lambdaworks.
-This sourse code is the companion of this [blog post](https://blog.lambdaclass.com/pinocchio-verifiable-computation-revisited) aimed at those who want to learn about SNARKs.
+This source code is the companion of this [blog post](https://blog.lambdaclass.com/pinocchio-verifiable-computation-revisited) aimed at those who want to learn about SNARKs.

 # Understanding the code
 We encourage to start by reading the [blog post](https://blog.lambdaclass.com/pinocchio-verifiable-computation-revisited/) to understand the code.